oliverwehn/Responsive-Images/README.md

 By default the plugin triggers a bigger image only being loaded on window resize if the current image would have to be upscaled.

+I thought about providing a framework-agnostic pure javascript solution.
+But as I’m not that deep into JS, I decided to go with jQuery to get results in no time.
+If you are interested in turning the plugin into a standalone version, I’d be happy to get your pull request.

 So what exactly happens?
 ------------------------